timothyvanderaerden/ecto_mysql_extras/README.md

 ## Installation

-The package can be installed by adding `ecto_mysql_extras` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `:ecto_mysql_extras` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do